pandemicsyn/ort-syndicate/README.md

         set config=./path/to/config
 ```

-### Oortd
+### Oort daemons

-Oort either needs a valid SVR record setup or you need to set OORT_SYNDICATE_OVERRIDE=127.0.0.1:8443 when running oortd.
+Oort daemons either needs a valid SVR record setup or you need to set OORT_SERVICENAME_SYNDICATE_OVERRIDE=127.0.0.1:8443 when running oort-$SERVICENAMEd.

 ### slaves